 From its striking cubist facade down to the stylish and modern interiors, the Godfrey Hotel Chicago lives up to its four-star status from the get-go.
 Situated in the heart of River North and within walking distance of the Magnificent Mile, the hotel is an ideal starting point for a day out on the town.
-Amenitites include a spa and 24-hour fitness center, complimentary Wi-Fi and an indoor-outdoor urban roofscape with a full-service bar and dining options.
+Amenities include a spa and 24-hour fitness center, complimentary Wi-Fi and an indoor-outdoor urban roofscape with a full-service bar and dining options.

-The Virgin is a dream hotel for people into design and technology, with an app to control the room temperature and a Tesla that offers free rides to guests (call ahead).
-You may never want to leave your room—it has free Wi-Fi, heavenly soft robes, pour-over coffee and a rainforest showerhead—but you should, as there’s so much to explore throughout the hotel itself.
-Hit the “social hour” at The Commons Club any night at 7pm for all the free cocktails you can drink, or kick back at Two Zero Three Coffee and Wine Bar, the coffee shop that looks out onto Wabash Avenue.
-Of course, there’s also Miss Ricky’s diner-style restaurant for brunch or lunch, and the hip rooftop club, Cerise, for dancing.
-Then there’s The Marquee, an elegant venue where you can reserve a table by the windows to take in the skyline.
+As you might have imagined, Virgin Hotels Chicago is pretty swanky.
+Opened in 2015, this hotel in the heart of the Loop is all done up in red and white, with ultra-modern decor throughout.
+You may never want to leave your sleek, spacious room—it has free Wi-Fi, heavenly soft robes, pour-over coffee, a rainforest shower head, and an app that controls the room’s temperature—but you should.
+There’s so much to explore throughout the hotel itself.
+Hit the “social hour” at the Commons Club any night from 5 to 6pm, for all the free, fanciful cocktails you can drink, or kick back at Two Zero Three Coffee and Wine Bar, the cozy coffee shop that looks out onto Wabash Avenue.
+Of course, there’s also Miss Ricky’s diner-style restaurant for brunch or lunch, and the super hip rooftop bar and nightclub, Cerise, for an evening of dancing.

 The Gwen Hotel opened in September 2015 in one of the rare landmark buildings of Art Deco–infused architecture along the Magnificent Mile.
-The hotel is connected to The Shops at North Bridge and offers easy access to popular attractions in the Loop.
+The hotel is connected to the Shops at North Bridge and offers easy access to popular attractions in the Loop.
 The rooms are handsomely appointed, and the hotel itself is leaning into the artistic connection of its new name, complete with an "Artist-in-Residence Program."

 Towering 92 stories over the Chicago River and the Magnificent Mile, the Trump International Hotel and Tower boasts several high-flying stats: It's the third-tallest building in Chicago, one of 10 hotels in the world with a five-star Forbes Ratings for both its hotel and restaurant and houses the second-highest residences in the world, topping Chicago's own John Hancock Tower.
-Housed within this boutique luxury hotel are Sixteen Restaurant, serving a modern American menu, sushi restaurant Reba and a seasonal rooftop terrace bar.
+Contained within this boutique luxury hotel are Sixteen Restaurant, serving a modern American menu, sushi restaurant Rebar and a seasonal rooftop terrace bar.
 There's also a spa, health club and large indoor pool within, neatly topping off the offerings at this River North hotel.

 Clean mid-century design and effortless luxury in the heart of Chicago, the Thompson Hotel Chicago is a boutique centerpiece in the Gold Coast.
 The hotel's amazing restaurant, Nico Osteria, offers authentic and light italian seafood while in-house bar and gathering space Salone Nico serves crafted cocktails and a fine Italian and Meditteranean wine list.
-The hotel features an on-site fitness center, too.;
+The hotel features an on-site fitness center, too.

-Those who’d rather not penny-pinch on their next staycation can go all out at this Gold Coast hotel, where the guest rooms average 890 square feet.
+Those who’d rather not penny-pinch on their next vacation or staycation can go all out at this Gold Coast hotel, where the guest rooms average 890 square feet.
 It’s all about the finer things in life here, so expect marble bathrooms with soaking tubs, vanities with inset LCD televisions, beds covered with 460-thread count sheets, furnished terraces and cozy fireplaces in each room.
 Elsewhere in the hotel, you’ll find the Spa & Health Club, featuring traditional spa services like facials and massages, DreamDry (founded by celebrity stylist Rachel Zoe, offering all kinds of glamorous styling services), and a mosiac-tiled, saline-water-filled lap pool.

 The public spaces are decked out with Italian marble, glittering crystal and exquisite woodwork; rooms and suites come with classy furnishings, high-end toiletries and twice-daily maid service.
 Have dinner and drinks at Allium, a contemporary American restaurant in the hotel, and you won't be disappointed.

 This gorgeous hotel, first opened in 1910, has had an intriguing run so far.
 Many U.S. presidents have stayed there (including Teddy Roosevelt), it was a favorite hangout of Al Capone and his cronies, and Maharishi Yogi, the Beatles' personal guru, once owned the building.
 Now it's simply one of the most beautiful hotels in the Loop and a favorite for bands playing at the nearby Lollapalooza music festival in August.
-Don't miss the attached Spanish small-plates restaurant, Mercat a la Planxa.;
+Don't miss the attached Spanish small-plates restaurant, Mercat a la Planxa.

 Little expense has been spared at this 198-room Magnificent Mile property, housed in the lower third of a slender, 67-story residential tower.
 The walls and halls are home to an estimated $23 million worth of artwork; a scent expert created signature smells to waft through the modern lobby and NoMI, the much-lauded restaurant.